 Q Tell me about your camp staff.

-Additional “live-in” staff, includes an Assistant Camp Director and a Camp Nurse, both of whom are employed with public school divisions within Virginia.
+Additional “live-in” staff, includes an Assistant Camp Director and a Camp Nurse.

 Specially selected camp counselors are assigned to each group of 8-10 campers.
 Our camp counselors have an average of 2 ½ years of FCSEC camp counselor experience and many were former FCSEC campers.